Skip to the content

 Non-executive Directors are advised on appointment of the time required to fulfil their role.
 The Company’s two External Directors, as defined under Israeli law, being Harel Locker and Varda Shalev, have significant additional appointments, which is customary in Israel owing to the fixed nature of remuneration and tenure of External Directors.
 In addition, the Board considers their broader involvement in the business community to be of benefit to BATM and it is satisfied that the Chairman and each of the Non-executive Directors, including the External Directors, are able to devote sufficient time to the Company’s business.

 The induction of newly elected Directors into office is the responsibility of the Chairman of the Board.
-The new Directors receive a memorandum on the responsibilities and liabilities of Directors from the Company’s general counsel as well as presentations on all activities of the Company by senior members of management and a guided tour of the Company’s corporate headquarters and the premises of its main subsidiaries in Israel.
+The new Directors meet with senior members of management who present the Company and its activities, and receive a guided tour of the Company’s corporate headquarters.

 Prior to each Board meeting, the Directors are furnished with information in a form and quality appropriate for them to discharge their duties concerning the state of the business and performance.
 The Directors periodically receive a detailed operating report on the performance of the Company in the relevant period, including a consolidated statement of financial position.
 A fuller report on the trading and quarterly results of the Company is provided at every quarterly Board meeting.
 Once per year, a budget is discussed and approved by the Board for the following year.
 All Directors are properly briefed on issues arising at Board meetings and any further information requested by a director is always made available.